What is a credit union?

 There are various ways members can repay their loans such as:

-- Through direct debit or standing order
+• Through direct debit or standing order

-- In-person payments at the branch
+• In-person payments at the branch

-- Benefit payments such as child benefit
+• Benefit payments such as child benefit

-- By enrolling in an employer payroll deduction scheme
+• By enrolling in an employer payroll deduction scheme

 Who can join a credit union?

-Membership is open to anyone as long as they share a ‘common bond.’
-Common bond simply means ‘sharing something in common‘ and requirements are specific to each credit union.
+Membership is open to anyone as long as they share a ‘common bond‘.
+Common bond simply means ‘sharing something in common’ and requirements are specific to each credit union.
 Typically they include living in a specific area, working for a particular employer, or being part of a particular organisation or community group.

-How are credit unions different to banks?
+How is a credit union different to a bank?

 Although similar, credit unions and banks are not the same.
 Unlike banks, credit unions are non-profit organisations, existing to serve the financial needs of their members and local community.
 Importantly, credit unions promote financial inclusion.
-Therefore, a ‘poor’ credit profile does not necessarily mean loan applications will be declined.
+A ‘poor’ credit profile does not mean loan applications are automatically declined.
+This is because they assess other factors such as income and expenditure to make loan decisions on more than just your credit report.

-Because credit unions assess other factors such as income and expenditure they make loan decisions on more than just your credit report.
 Furthermore, credit unions do not determine interest rates solely based on credit scores, and they are subject to interest rate caps.
 In England, Wales and Scotland the maximum interest rate that can be charged is 3% a month (or 42.6% a year APR).
 The cap in Northern Ireland is 1% a month, or 12.68% a year APR.

 Applicants subject to a Debt Management Plan, Debt Relief Order, Individual Voluntary Arrangement, or a form of bankruptcy cannot apply to a credit union for a loan.

-The benefits of credit unions
+The benefits of a credit union

-- Non-profit organisations dedicated to benefiting their members and the community
+• Non-profit organisations dedicated to benefiting their members and the community.

-- Encourage members to save as they borrow, ensuring they build a savings safety net
+• Encourage members to save as they borrow, ensuring they build a savings safety net.

-- Members receive a share of the profit in the form of an annual dividend
+• Members receive a share of the profit in the form of an annual dividend.

-- Many provide free life insurance for loans and savings.
+• Many provide free life insurance for loans and savings.

-- Savings are protected up to a total of £85,000 by the Financial Services Compensation Scheme.
-This is the same cover that you receive from a bank, building society or other financial institution
+• Savings are protected up to a total of £85,000 by the Financial Services Compensation Scheme.
+This is the same cover that you receive from a bank, building society or other financial institution.

-- Regulated by the Financial Conduct Authority and the Prudential Regulation Authority
+• Regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

-How to apply to become a credit union member
+How to become a member